rsksmart/devportal-1.0/content/rsk-devportal/tutorials/workshop-prereqs.md

         npm install --save-dev hardhat@2.19.4
         ```

-## Conclusion
-This guide provides a comprehensive overview to prepare your development environment for Rootstock projects, covering both hardware and software aspects.
+This guide provides a comprehensive overview to prepare your development environment for Rootstock projects.
 Ensure all requirements are met before proceeding with development activities.